FRIB Equipment Meeting - Feb. 2010

 FRIB Equipment Meeting [and FRIB Astrophysics Collaboration meeting] in February, 2010:

-The goals of this meeting include ensuring that alternatives for experimental equipment have been considered, that adequate space is provided in the experimental halls, and that all users communicate their specific equipment needs to FRIB and to each other.
-The workshop will provide a venue for detailed consideration of concepts for specific instruments and consideration of the physics they will enable.
-Attendance by all those interested in the development of instrumentation for FRIB, regardless of whether they are specifically involved in one of the equipment collaborations or not, is necessary in formulating plans for FRIB.
-Prior to this workshop, users and user collaborations will develop equipment ideas to be presented at the workshop.
+The goals of this meeting included ensuring that alternatives for experimental equipment have been considered, that adequate space is provided in the experimental halls, and that all users communicate their specific equipment needs to FRIB and to each other.
+The workshop provided a venue for detailed consideration of concepts for specific instruments and consideration of the physics they will enable.
+Attendance included all those interested in the development of instrumentation for FRIB, regardless of whether they are specifically involved in one of the equipment collaborations or not.
+Prior to this workshop, approximately 20 user collaborations formed and developed equipment ideas to be discussed in Working Groups and presented to plenary sessions at the workshop.
+In the plenary sessions, they specifically discussed any Letters of Intent (LOI) for equipment to be submitted to the FRIB Scientific Advisory Committee (SAC).

 Collaboration Questionnaire -- Instrumentation for FRIB[from the FRIB Users Organization]